rizitis/slack-revert/README.md

 - To create a snapshot of your current system:
   - Run `# slack-revert`.
 This will create a snapshot containing all officially installed package versions at the current time.
 - You can create as many snapshots as needed.
+- You can also take /etc backup if you ask yes.

 ### Reverting to a Snapshot
 - To revert to a specific snapshot: